Contacts

 b) To build regional research hubs, mentorship pipelines, and educational exchange programs.

-a) To design and deliver Hospital-at-Home (H2H) and community-integrated care programs, especially in semi-urban and rural areas.
+a) To design and deliver Community-integrated care programs, especially in semi-urban and rural areas.

 b) These models shall prioritize convenience, compassion, and clinical continuity, with a focus on quality, not cost-efficiency alone.